Invasive climbers never to grow – 5 vines to avoid and what you should grow instead

 1. Maypop

 'While it is a native plant, the Maypop, Passiflora incarnata, as seen above, can become a nuisance,' Myles adds.
 'It is remarkably vigorous and will throw up runners everywhere, much like the common passion flower, Passiflora caerulea.
-Another species, Passiflora biflora, produces masses of white flowers that are charming, but this vigorous species is considered invasive in Florida.'
+Another species, Passiflora biflora, produces masses of white flowers that are charming, but this vigorous species is considered dangerous in Florida.'

 Myles recommends growing passion flower hybrids instead of straight species, as they tend to produce fewer runners and fruits.
 There are many to pick from, but ’Snow Queen', ‘Clear Sky’ and ‘Lady Margaret’ are all good colorful options that can be grown in sunny spots from US hardiness zone 8 plus.